 Cambridge Immerse is an inspiring and transformative experience that can have a profound effect on the participants that join the programme.
 Many students tell us that Cambridge Immerse helped them gain a clearer understanding of what they wanted to study and where they hoped to be.
-With many of our students going on to top universities both here and abroad, we wanted to highlight some fantastic stories about past participants.
+With many of our students going on to achieve wonderful feats all around the world, we wanted to highlight some fantastic stories about past participants.

 Ore Ogunbiyi attended Cambridge Immerse in 2014.
-She was inspired to applying to Cambridge University and was accepted.
 Ore returned to Cambridge Immerse as a mentor in 2016 and then as a Programme Manager in 2017.

 I came with so many questions: Do I want to study International Relations or Law?
 What about International Relations do I find interesting?
-Do people like me even go to Cambridge?
 After those 2 weeks, I left with a much clearer vision of what my future could look like.